Uncharted: Drake's Fortune: Awards

 Uncharted received several accolades from web review sites such as IGN, who named it their PlayStation 3 game of the year.
+During the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Uncharted in six categories: "Adventure Game of the Year", "Outstanding Character Performance", and outstanding achievement in "Animation", "Original Music Composition", "Story Development", and "Visual Engineering".

 Sales

-The game became one of the first batch of titles to be released as part of Europe's budget Platinum range of best-selling titles.
+The game became one of the first batch of titles to be released as part of Europe's budget Platinum range of best-selling titles and sold 1 million copies ten weeks after its release.
 Sony announced at E3 2009 that Uncharted: Drake's Fortune had sold over 2.6 million copies worldwide and was a hit for the PlayStation 3.
 As of March 2015, Uncharted has sold 4.8 million copies.

 Sequels

 Due to the critical and commercial success of Drake's Fortune, Uncharted became a franchise with several sequels and other media.
-The sequel Uncharted 2: Among Thieves was released in 2009.
-The third installment Uncharted 3: Drake's Deception was released worldwide in November 2011.

-The fourth installment of the series, Uncharted 4: A Thief's End, which is the last main installment in the series, was released on May 10, 2016.
-A single-player-only remaster of the first three titles, titled Uncharted: The Nathan Drake Collection, was released for the PlayStation 4 on October 7, 2015 in Europe, Australia and New Zealand, and October 9 in North America, the United Kingdom and Ireland.
-Two spin-offs for the PlayStation Vita, titled Uncharted: Golden Abyss and Uncharted: Fight for Fortune were released in 2011 and 2012 respectively.
+Uncharted 2: Among Thieves was released in 2009, and Uncharted 3: Drake's Deception was released in 2011.
+Two spin-offs for the PlayStation Vita, Uncharted: Golden Abyss and Uncharted: Fight for Fortune, were released in 2011 and 2012 respectively.
+A single-player-only remaster of the first three games, Uncharted: The Nathan Drake Collection, was released for the PlayStation 4 on October 7, 2015 in Europe, Australia and New Zealand, and October 9 in North America, the United Kingdom and Ireland.
+Uncharted 4: A Thief's End, which concludes Drake's story, was released on May 10, 2016.